mashupbots/socko/socko-docs/docs/guides/user_guide.markdown

  - {{ page.WsFrameProcessingContextClass }}

    Web log events are **NOT** automatically recorded for you.
-This is becasue web sockets do not have to strictly follow the request/response structure of HTTP.
+This is becasue web sockets do not strictly follow the request/response structure of HTTP.
 For example, in a chat server, a broadcast message will not have a request frame.

    If you wish to record a web log event, you can use the `writeWebLog()` method.
-The method, uri and other details of the event to be recorded is determiend by you.
+The method, uri and other details of the event to be recorded is arbitrarily set by you.

  - {{ page.WsHandshakeProcessingContextClass }}